So Business List. Observation in the Workplace with Station Observation Checklist

 2. Today's Guest on the Blog: Alexander Kasyanov

-4. Purpose of OC
+4. Purpose of SOC

 6. Example of a Checklist Applied